foliant-docs/foliant/docs/src/installation.md

 # Installation

 Installing Foliant to your system can be split into three stages: installing Python with your system's package manager, installing Foliant with pip, and optionally installing Pandoc and TeXLive bundle.
-Below you'll find the instructions for three popluar platforms: macOS, Windows, and Ubuntu.
+Below you'll find the instructions for three popular platforms: macOS, Windows, and Ubuntu.

 Alternatively, you can avoid installing Foliant and its dependencies on your system by using Docker and the [official Foliant Docker images](https://hub.docker.com/r/foliant/foliant/).
-If that's the path you want to follow, [skip straight to the Docker instructions](#docker).
+If that's the path you want to follow, [skip straight to the Docker instructions](<if targets="pdf">#docker</if><if targets="site">docker.md</if>).

 ## macOS